languitar/autosuspend/doc/source/available_checks.rst

 Checks whether there has been interaction with the Kodi user interface recently.
 This prevents suspending the system in case someone is currently browsing collections etc.
-This check is redundant to ``XIdleTime`` on systems using an X server, but might be necessary in case Kodi is used standalone.
+This check is redundant to :ref:`check-xidletime` on systems using an X server, but might be necessary in case Kodi is used standalone.
-It does not replace the ``Kodi`` check, as the idle time is not updated when media is playing.
+It does not replace the :ref:`check-kodi` check, as the idle time is not updated when media is playing.

 Options
 ^^^^^^^